Disability Inclusive Livelihood

-- They face stigma and discrimination, being considered less capable of following education, working, or being able to repay a start-up capital for a business.
+- They face stigma and discrimination, being considered less capable of the following education, working, or being able to repay a start-up capital for a business.

 - Life is more expensive for persons with a disability, as many countries do not have universal health care or insurances do not cover the cost of rehabilitation and assistive devices.

 - Women with disabilities struggle even more to build up a decent livelihood.
-Communities tend to invest less in their future, making them even more vulnerable of having to depend on charity and to become victims of abuse.
+Communities tend to invest less in their future, making them even more vulnerable to having to depend on charity and to become victims of abuse.